Peatral/peatral.github.io/_scenes/socialist_thread.md

 SOEREN SCHEID
- @TechnoEstate  Please check out the definition of "Staatssozialismus" (e.g. https://en.wikipedia.org/wiki/State Socialism (Germany)).
+ @TechnoEstate  Please check out the definition of "Staatssozialismus" (e.g. [State Socialism (Germany)](https://en.wikipedia.org/wiki/State_Socialism_(Germany))).
 It was a thing a long time ago.
-What we have today is "Soziale Marktwirtschaft" (e.g. https://en.wikipedia.org/wiki/Social market economy) with the legal framework aiming to limit the negative effects of pure capitalism.
+What we have today is "Soziale Marktwirtschaft" (e.g. [Social market economy](https://en.wikipedia.org/wiki/Social_market_economy)) with the legal framework aiming to limit the negative effects of pure capitalism.
-Additionally, there is "Sozialstaat" (e.g. https://en.wikipedia.org/wiki/Welfare_state) with the government taking care of the (basic) wellbeing of its citizens (infrastructure, education, health service, ...)
+Additionally, there is "Sozialstaat" (e.g. [Welfare state](https://en.wikipedia.org/wiki/Welfare_state)) with the government taking care of the (basic) wellbeing of its citizens (infrastructure, education, health service, ...)